rubyonjets/jets/README.md

 ## Under the hood

-Lambda does not yet support ruby.
+Lambda does not yet support Ruby.
 So Jets uses a node shim and a bundled version of Ruby to add support.

 ## Contributing